Notifications

 The modified date for the vulnerability.

-Example: get vulnerabilities which have been modified in the past 7 days.
+Example: get vulnerabilities which have been modified in the last 7 days.

 {